-Information on the website of the FCCPC indicates that it has successfully protected consumers who have lodged complaints against banks, financial technological companies, electricity service providers as well as telecommunication providers.
+Information on the website of the FCCPC indicates that it has successfully protected consumers who have lodged complaints against banks, electricity service providers as well as telecommunication providers.

 9.2 Are there any proposed reforms to consumer law or policy within the next 12 months?